graphdl/exec-symbols/README.md

 ## Quick Start

-1. Create a FactType (relationship type) with a specified arity (the number of entity arguments).
+1. Create a FactType (relationship type) with a specified arity (the number of noun arguments).
-2. Use `makeVerbFact` to build a curried function that expects that many entities.
+2. Use `makeVerbFact` to build a curried function that expects that many nouns.
 3. Represent facts using `FactSymbol` (if you just need a symbolic representation).
 4. Model constraints as needed, and evaluate them against a collection of facts (the "population").
 5. Use `Event` and `StateMachine` to process a stream of events that update your system state.